OCR-D/ocrd_all/README.md

 Otherwise or for the latest Tesseract code it can also be built locally.

+System dependencies for Ubuntu 18.04 (or similar) for all modules can be automatically installed by running:

+    # Debian / Ubuntu packages.
+    [sudo] make deps-ubuntu

 ## Usage

 Run `make` with optional parameters for _variables_ and _targets_ like so: